Definition of Feng Shui

 - sun exposure

 While Architecture is based mainly on rules of functionality and Interior Design concentrates on beauty, Feng Shui adds the dimension of feelings.
 How people react emotionally to a place is as important as proper architectural or interior design.
-It is essential that people feel comfortable and safe in their home or workplace in order to create environments where we can be happier, healthier, more prosperous and free.
+It is essential that people feel comfortable and safe in their home or workplace.
+This enables them to create environments where we can be happier, healthier, more prosperous and free.

-For example, furniture arrangement in Feng Shui always tries to give desk chairs and beds what is called “the power position,” allowing a person to see the door, while not being directly in the path of the door.
-This gives the person command of the room, as a result of this, he or she will feel more in control, and this will often lead to greater concentration and productivity in the one case, and greater relaxation and better rest in the other.
+For example, in Feng Shui furniture arrangement we give chairs and beds what is called “the power position.”
+This means allowing a person to see the door, while not being directly in the path of the door.
+This gives the person command of the room.
+As a result of this, he or she will feel more in control.
+This will often lead to greater concentration and productivity, as well as greater relaxation and better rest.

 A Chinese Saying